urbit/docs/docs/arvo/internals/ford/commentary.md

 different ways and may load resources from any location.
 These are placed in the subject of the body with a `=~`.

-`src` is the set of twigs or references to twigs in the body of the program.
+`src` is the set of hoons or references to hoons in the body of the program.
 Generally, each of these will represent a core, but this is not required.
 When compiling, these are strung together in a `=~`.